MCDragusanu/challenge-veridion/readme.md

 A dedicated folder, dataset/clusters, has been created to store the resulting clusters.
 Each cluster is saved as an .xml file with its associated tree IDs, making the output easily interpretable and integrable with downstream processes.

 ## Stage 3
 - In this stage, it is analyzed the semantic similarity between clusters of keywords, where each cluster consists of multiple trees and each tree contributes a list of keywords.
-To evaluate similarity across clusters, we use pre-trained GloVe embeddings (Global Vectors for Word Representation) to project keywords into a shared vector space.
+To evaluate similarity across clusters, i use pre-trained GloVe embeddings (Global Vectors for Word Representation) to project keywords into a shared vector space.

 - Similarity Methodology: Max-Avg Cosine Distance
-We compute the distance between two keyword clusters using the max-avg cosine similarity technique:
+It computes the distance between two keyword clusters using the max-avg cosine similarity technique:

 - Embed all keywords from both clusters using GloVe vectors.